AusterweilLab/MPBNP/README.md

 #### Latest OpenCL drivers ####

-* If you have an AMD Radeon graphics card, discrete or APU, the graphics driver (which should have been already installed; otherwise your display wouldn't be fully functional) contains the OpenCL driver.
+* If you have an AMD Radeon graphics card, discrete or APU, the graphics driver contains the OpenCL driver.
+The graphics driver should have been already installed; otherwise your display wouldn't be fully functional.
+Go to AMD's website for latest drivers.

   > AMD's OpenCL driver supports running OpenCL code on both their graphics cards (GPUs), and any x86 CPUs (AMD or Intel).

-* If you have an nVidia graphics card, the graphics driver (which should have been already installed; otherwise your display wouldn't be fully functional) contains the OpenCL driver.
+* If you have an nVidia graphics card, the graphics driver contains the OpenCL driver.
+The graphics driver should have been already installed; otherwise your display wouldn't be fully functional.
+Go to nvidia's website for latest drivers.

   > nVidia's OpenCL driver supports only their graphics cards.

-* If you have an Intel graphics card that is integrated into an Intel CPU (known as Intel HD Graphics 4xxx and above), and do **NOT** have a discrete graphics card installed, the Intel graphics driver (which should have been already installed; otherwise your display wouldn't be fully functional) contains the OpenCL driver.
+* If you have an Intel graphics card that is integrated into an Intel CPU (known as Intel HD Graphics 4xxx and above), and do **NOT** have a discrete graphics card installed, the Intel graphics driver contains the OpenCL driver.
+The driver should have been already installed; otherwise your display wouldn't be fully functional.
+Go to Intel's website for latest drivers.

   > **Important!** The current (as of March 2015) Intel driver contains a bug in calculating ``lgamma``, which is used in MPBNP's Chinese Restaurant Process sampler.
 Please avoid using the sampler on Intel HD Graphics iGPUs until an updated Intel graphics driver is scheduled to release in June 2015.

 #### Latest 64-bit version of Python 2.7 (Download the x86-64 installer from [here](https://www.python.org/downloads/release/python-279/)) ####
 > When installing Python, be sure to check "Add python.exe to search path".